dsebastien/regForm/backend/README.md

 TODO continue here

+* if there is less than 20% of the slots available, the user can choose to be added to the wait list

 The user submits the form
 * the application checks if there are enough remaining slots (API call)